-Whether you formula feed or breastfeed, all moms can agree that throwing out a bottle is the worst.
-It's either money down the drain or, if you're a breastfeeding mama, time and hard work down the drain.You probably know that it's best to thaw only the amount of breast milk your baby actually needs, but how long does thawed breast milk really last?
+Whether it's formula or breast milk, throwing out a bottle is the worst.
+It's either money down the drain or, if you're breastfeeding, time and hard work down the drain.You probably know to thaw only what your baby will drink, but how long does thawed breast milk really last?
 What if your baby doesn't finish their bottle?
-Do you really have to toss out six ounces of liquid gold?
+Do you really have to toss out a whole 6 ounces of liquid gold?

 The answer truly depends on where you store your breast milk once it has thawed, but as a general rule, Jennifer Ritchie, an International Board Certified Lactation Consultant (IBCLC) and author of The Smart Parents Guide To Breastfeeding recommends using thawed breast milk as soon as possible.

 If storing in the refrigerator, Ritchie tells Romper, “Once frozen milk has been thawed, it must be used within 24 hours or discarded.”
 If your milk has been sitting out at room temperature (77°F, 25°C, or colder) say, on a countertop or table, Ritchie says that the Centers for Disease Control and Prevention (CDC) “recommends discarding after one to two hours.”